tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-file-lister.md

 ## IV.
 Improvements
 - Modify the CSS so that it fits your overall site design.
-- You could tweak the code so that the directories are sorted and placed at the bottom of the list.
+- Modify the PHP so that the directories are sorted and placed at the bottom of the list.
-- You could tweak the code so that `js` and `styles` directories are not visible.
+- Modify the PHP so that `js` and `styles` directories are not visible.
-- You could tweak the code so that the only directory that is visible is the parent directory.
+- Modify the PHP so that the only directory that is visible is the parent directory.

 **Here's an example of this last suggestion:**